No need for patronising lectures, Xi tells UNHRC chief as she heads to Xinjiang to probe rights violations against Uygurs | Politics

 Xi pointed out that in terms of human rights protection, no one can claim perfection and there is always room for improvement, an official press release here said.

-''When it comes to human rights issues, there is no such thing as a flawless utopia; countries do not need patronizing lecturers; still, less should human rights issues be politicized and used as a tool to apply double standards, or as a pretext to interfere in the internal affairs of other countries,'' he said in an apparent reference to the US and EU countries terming China's crackdown in Xinjiang as ''genocide''.
+''When it comes to human rights issues, there is no such thing as a flawless utopia; countries do not need patronising lecturers; still less should human rights issues be politicised and used as a tool to apply double standards, or as a pretext to interfere in the internal affairs of other countries,'' he said in an apparent reference to the US and EU countries terming China's crackdown in Xinjiang as ''genocide''.

+Bachelet expressed appreciation to China for receiving her visit despite the COVID challenge, the first visit to China by the UN High Commissioner for Human Rights in 17 years, the press release said.

+The visit will give her a better understanding of China, she told Xi.

 Earlier, Foreign Minister Wang Yi met Bachelet in the southern city of Guangzhou and briefed her on China's stance.

 Ahead of Bachelet's visit, the Chinese Foreign Ministry said the purpose of the visit is to promote exchange and cooperation, not investigation based on the presumption of guilt.
-We oppose anyone using this for political manipulation to pressure China''.
+We oppose anyone to use this for political manipulation to pressure China''.

 The Xinjiang Police Files were passed to the BBC earlier this year.
 After a months-long effort to investigate and authenticate them, they can be shown to offer significant new insights into the internment of the region’s Uyghurs and other Turkic minorities, the broadcaster said.

-BBC report said Bachelet's visit is controversial as the critics were concerned that her itinerary will be under the tight control of the government.
+BBC report said Bachelet visit is controversial as the critics were concerned that her itinerary will be under the tight control of the government.

 Chinese Foreign Ministry spokesman Wang Wenbin has dismissed the BBC report as the latest example of the anti-China forces’ campaign to smear Xinjiang.